How To Calculate Your One Rep Max

 First of all, pick an exercise that you want to know your one rep max for.

-For this example, let’s go with the bench press, since that is the exercise that the majority of guys care about the most.
+For this example, let’s go with the bench press, since that is the exercise that the majority of people care about the most.

 After that, determine the maximum amount of weight that you are currently lifting for your heaviest sets.